abhixshek/knowledge-base/git.md

 string composed of hexadecimal characters (0–9 and a–f) and calculated based on the contents of a file or directory structure in Git.
 A **SHA-1 hash** looks something like this:
 `24b9da6552252987aa493b52f8696cd6d3b00373`

+Some of the goals of Git when it was designed by the Linux team were as follows:
+• Speed
+• Simple design
+• Strong support for non-linear development (thousands of **parallel** branches)
+• Fully distributed
+• Able to handle large projects like the Linux kernel efficiently (speed and data size)

 ---
 Pay attention now — here is the **main thing to remember about Git** if you want the rest of your learning process to go smoothly.
 Git has three main states that your files can reside in: **modified,